JonasDeltaJarvis/AI-Driver-Monitoring-Smart-Dashboard/README.md

-# I Driver Monitoring Smart Dashboard
+# AI Driver Monitoring Smart Dashboard

 ## Overview
 This project is an AI-powered smart car dashboard system designed to enhance road safety by detecting driver impairment (drowsiness and alcohol influence) and executing intelligent safety interventions.